On the Distributed Complexity of Large-Scale Graph Computations

-While our algorithms for the two different problems use techniques that are specific to each problem, we point out a simple, but key, unifying technique that proves very useful in designing fast algorithms called as {\em randomized proxy computation}.\footnote{Similar techniques that has used in parallel and distributed computation in different applications and contexts, see e.g.,~\cite{Valiant82,S98}.} The randomized proxy computation is crucially used to distribute the communication {\em and} computation across machines (in a randomized fashion) to avoid congestion at any particular machine.
-This helps in load-balancing congestion at any given machine by redistributing it evenly across the $k$ machines.
-This is achieved, roughly speaking, by re-assigning the {\em executions} of individual nodes uniformly at random among the machines. \onlyLong{For example, a simple use of the strategy in the triangle enumeration algorithm (see Section~\ref{sec:trialgo}) is as follows: each edge in the graph is assigned a random machine as its proxy; the proxy does computation ``associated" with the edge.
-This helps in alleviating the congestion associated with machines having high degree nodes.
-A slightly more sophisticated use of proxies is used in PageRank (see Section \ref{sec:pralgo}) as well.
-The proxy computation allows one to move away from the communication pattern imposed by the topology of the input graph (which can cause congestion at a particular machine) to a more balanced communication overall.}
+While our algorithms use techniques specific to each problem, we point out a simple, but key, unifying technique that proves very useful in designing fast algorithms, called {\em randomized proxy computation}.\footnote{Similar ideas have been used in parallel and distributed computation in different contexts, see, e.g.,~\cite{Valiant82,S98}.} Randomized proxy computation is crucially used to distribute communication {\em and} computation across machines to avoid congestion at any particular machine, which instead is redistributed evenly across all the machines.
+This is achieved, roughly speaking, by re-assigning the {\em executions} of individual nodes uniformly at random among the machines.
+Proxy computation allows one to move away from the communication pattern imposed by the topology of the input graph, which can cause congestion at a particular machine, to a more balanced communication overall. \onlyLong{For example, a simple use of this strategy in the triangle enumeration algorithm (see Section~\ref{sec:trialgo}) is as follows: each edge in the graph is assigned a random machine as its proxy; the proxy does computation ``associated" with the edge.
+This alleviates the congestion associated with machines having high-degree nodes.
+A slightly more sophisticated use of randomized proxy computation is made in our PageRank algorithm (see Section \ref{sec:pralgo}).}